 Learning is a skill, hence we must engage in "learning to learn."
 Fortunately, there are now many excellent resources on how to learn.
+Make it Stick: The Science of Successful Learning is engaging, fascinating, and very useful.
+I also recommend Mindhacker.
+As a video introduction to the psychology and practice of learning, I recommend +Stephen Chew on Learning.
+(Also available as slides.)

-There's also some great books on the topic.
-Brown et al.'s Make it stick: The Science of Successful Learning is engaging, fascinating, and very useful.
-Dave Ellis' Becoming A Master Student is engaging and comprehensive and I appreciate the online complement.
+Even smart people who are good at learning are sometimes not as effective as they could be (e.g., all of their email lands in their inbox).
+For this I recommend Lifehacker: The Guide to Working Smarter, Faster, and Better.
+For students in particular, Becoming a Master Student is engaging and comprehensive and I appreciate the online complement.
 However, for more focused (and inexpensive) reading I highly recommend Cal Newport's How to Win at College (advice is broken into 75 short tips) and How to Become a Straight-A Student (covering study basics, quizzes and exams, and essays and papers).
 I also read his blog Study Hacks.

 I've also documented some learning best practices for my students.